PurpleNinja225/NASible/docs/applications/emby.md

 Homepage: [https://emby.media/](https://emby.media/)

 Emby is a mostly open-source media server with a client-server model.
-This install for Ansible-NAS provides a server, which various clients can then connect to from platforms such as other computers, smartphones and smart TVs.
+This install for NASible provides a server, which various clients can then connect to from platforms such as other computers, smartphones and smart TVs.

-Note that [Plex](https://www.plex.tv/), also included in Ansible-NAS, has a very similar functionality.
+Note that [Plex](https://www.plex.tv/), also included in NASible, has a very similar functionality.

 ## Usage